someguynamedjosh/nodespeak/design/language.md

     output = input * 2;
 }
 ```
-Functions are declared similarly to rust, by prefixing the definition with the
+Macros are declared similarly to rust, by prefixing the definition with the
 `fn` keyword.
-The keyword is followed by the name of the function, then a
+The keyword is followed by the name of the macro, then a
-description of the inputs and outputs of the function.
+description of the inputs and outputs of the macro.
 After that, a code block
-surrounded in curly brackets contains the actual code for the function.
+surrounded in curly brackets contains the actual code for the macro.

 ```rust
 fn double(Int input):(Int output) {